FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/pricingunit.md

 ## Discussion / Scratch space

+### PricingUnit - non-normalized vs normalized

+- PricingUnit is commonly used for scenarios like validating unit prices against the price sheet and thus must match (or at least align) with the corresponding value published in the price list.
+Since price sheets fall outside the scope of FOCUS, PricingUnit remains non-normalized, retaining as-is values provided by the service providers, which are typically already present in current billing data and merely mapped.
+Consequently, in certain cases, PricingUnit may even encompass both quantifiers and actual measurement units.

+- To facilite improved comparability of quantities (in pricing units) across different entities being measured, priced, and charged, both within a single provider's offerings and across various providers, in the future (post 1.0) we plan to differentiate quantifiers from measurement units by introducing:
+  - An additional metric for pricing unit quantifiers.
+  - An additional 'semi-normalized' dimension for pricing measurement units, with established guidelines and recommended values, encompassing both base units and combined/derived values, similar to the Usage Unit.

 ### Add into an appendix that describes pricing units, tiers, strategies

 The most basic math for calculating costs of cloud or SaaS services is Unit Price * Quantity = Cost.
 Because different services require measuring different fundamental usage units while using a common billing format, the quantity column’s meaning or scale is unclear without specifying the unit of measure.